What is a Nutrition Coach?

 Ines (Arntz) Romanelli is originally from Brazil; she grew up experiencing two very strong cultures, her mother is Jewish and her father is Italian.
 After finishing secondary school in Sao Paulo, she moved to Paris to study at the prestigious Ecole Superieure d'Hotellerie.
 During her studies, she worked as an intern in several restaurants, including a Two Michelin Star.
 When she finished her studies she moved to London, which has been her home for the past 12 years.
 During this time, she has worked in many of the best restaurants in town, including one of the pioneers' restaurants of raw plant-based food.
 Over the years she became interested in studying the power of healing through food.
 She is a student of Sano School of Culinary Medicine, as well a brand ambassador for Tailor Made Fitness.
 Ines now works alongside different professionals helping people overcome different health difficulties and live a better and healthier life through a complete balanced plant-based raw food diet.

-Hayley Geddes Smith - Student Diploma in Applied Nutrition
+Hayley Geddes Smith - Graduate Diploma in Applied Nutrition

 Emily Pulletz - Student Diploma in Applied Nutrition